 More ham!
 More cheese!

-I find that when these ham and cheese sliders are served as a main course with a few sides, most people will eat 2-3.
+I find that when sliders are served as a main course with a few sides, most people will eat 2-3.
 As an appetizer served with other dips and finger foods, plan for 1-2 per person.
 Serve a bunch of different sliders for variety.

 - Slow Cooker BBQ Pulled Pork Sliders